appserver-io/appserver/_docs/dependency-injection.md

 ## How to inject an instance

-DI can be a manual process, where you `inject` an instance needed by another class, by passing it to the constructor, for example.
-Inside the `Persistence-Container`, the injection is a process, which is actually hard to follow.
+DI can be a manual process, where you `inject` an instance needed by another class by passing it to the constructor, for example.
+Inside the `Persistence-Container`, the injection is a process, which can be hard to follow.
 Thus, it seems like magic happening behind the scenes.
 So, instead of manually passing the necessary instances to a class' constructor, the DI container will do that for you.

-A developer simply has to tell the DI container what instance needs to be injected at runtime.
+A developer simply has to tell the DI container which instance needs to be injected at runtime.
 The following section describes the two available options.

 ### Property Injection

 The first option is to annotate a class property using the `@EnterpriseBean` annotation.
-The annotation accepts a `name` attribute, which allows you to specify the name of a bean you have registered.
-The following example shows you how to annotate a class property and initiate appserver.io to inject an instance of `AStatelessSessionBean` at runtime.
+The annotation accepts a `name` attribute, which allows you to specify the name of a registered bean, like the one we registered above.
+The following code snippet shows you how to annotate a class property and initiate appserver.io to inject the instance of `AStatelessSessionBean` at runtime.

 ```php
 <?php